Construction 3D printing: Construction speed

 As of 2021, the clay-mixture house Tecla can be printed in 200 hours, while the mixture may take weeks to dry.

 Claims have been made by Behrokh Khoshnevis since 2006 for 3D printing a house in a day, with further claims to notionally complete the building in approximately 20 hours of "printer" time.
 By January 2013, working versions of 3D-printing building technology were printing 2 m of building material per hour, with a follow-on generation of printers proposed to be capable of 3.5 m per hour, sufficient to complete a building in a week.

-Demonstrations of robotic 3D concrete printing have reported producing a 2‑metre UHPC column in roughly 30 minutes, illustrating high throughput for small prefabricated elements.
+Demonstrations of robotic 3D concrete printing have reported producing a 2 m UHPC column in roughly 30 minutes, illustrating high throughput for small prefabricated elements.

 The Chinese company WinSun has built several houses using large 3D printers using a mixture of quick drying cement and recycled raw materials.
 Ten demonstration houses were said by Winsun to have been built in 24 hours, each costing US$5000 (structure not including, footings, services, doors/windows and fitout).
 However, construction 3D printing pioneer Dr. Behrokh Khoshnevis claims this was faked and that WinSun stole his intellectual property.

 Research and public knowledge

 Result of the concrete printing process by a robot, different ways to print continue to be researched.

-There are several research projects dealing with 3D Construction printing, such as the 3D concrete printing (3DCP) project at the Eindhoven University of Technology, or the various projects at the Institute for Advanced Architecture of Catalonia (Pylos, Mataerial, and Minibuilders).
+There are several research projects dealing with 3D construction printing, such as the 3D concrete printing (3DCP) project at the Eindhoven University of Technology, or the various projects at the Institute for Advanced Architecture of Catalonia (Pylos, Mataerial, and Minibuilders).
 The list of research projects is expanding even more in the last couple of years, thanks to a growing interest in the field.